SohamMuk/customer-loan-acceptance-predictive-analytics-using-SVM/README.md

 campaigns with better target marketing.
-The Universal Bank dataset used for this project include customer demographic information (age, income, etc.), the customer's relationship with the bank (mortgage, securities account, etc.), and the customer response to the last personal loan campaign (Personal Loan)
+The Universal Bank dataset used for this project include customer demographic information (age, income, etc.), the customer's relationship with the bank (mortgage, securities account, etc.), and the customer response to the last personal loan campaign (Personal Loan).